-Ronald Acuña Jr. hit a tiebreaking single in the eighth inning, and recent addition Billy Hamilton dashed home with another run on the play thanks to a mental lapse by Mets left fielder J.D.
+Ronald Acuña Jr. hit a tiebreaking single in the eighth inning, and Billy Hamilton dashed home with another run on the play thanks to a mental lapse by Mets left fielder J.D.
 Davis.

 Freddie Freeman launched his career-high 35th home run in the ninth.
 Freeman, who began the day leading the majors in RBIs, increased his season total to 105.